krishnakanthpps/PerfDashboard/README.md

    <a target="_blank" href="https://download.elastic.co/"> https://download.elastic.co</a>

 ## <a name="LogstashConfig"> Logstash Configuration</a>
-1. Create a configuration file using the vi editor:
+1. Create a configuration file using the sublime editor:

    ```
    subl logstash.conf